flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 9. The view-model layer is only for output
 10. Different "architectures" are mutually exclusive

-I won't directly challenge such myths.
-But when we're able to put them in perspective and understand where they come from, they appear small-minded, arbitrary, over-restrictive, superficial and needlessly confusing.
+I won't challenge them directly.
+But when we're able to put such ideas in perspective and understand where they come from, they appear small-minded, arbitrary, over-restrictive, superficial and needlessly confusing.

 ## Where We're Going